AquaQAnalytics/TorQ-Air/README.md

 ### Quick Setup Guide

+Note: If you encounter any problems during setup, our extended setup guide in `/docs` will likely have a solution.

 Firstly, users should register for a free API key from the [Lufthansa API website](https://developer.lufthansa.com/member/register).
 Then enter your Key/ID and secret into `/appconfig/lufthansa.json` as below
 ```
 {